celinelatulipe/ThinkLikeComputer/_sources/Sequences/CountandIndex.rst

 ``.forward(50)`` and ``.color("purple")`` to complete actions.
 We refer to forward() and color() as methods of the turtle class.
 Objects like strings, tuples, and lists also have methods that we can use.

-As you create more complex programs, you will find that some tasks are commonly done and Python objects often have built-in methods to help you with these tasks.
+As you create more complex programs, you will find that some tasks are common and Python objects often have built-in methods to help you with these tasks.
 This page will cover two helpful methods that can be called on sequence objects like strings, lists and tuples: count() and index().